ferrancipres/ludus-project/README.md

 - Vite
 - React
 - React-icons
-- Netlify
+- Vercel
 - React Testing Library
 - Jest

 #### Deployment // PENDIENTE

-The Ludus Cocktails App has been successfully deployed on Netlify, providing a seamless and accessible way for users to experience the application online.You can explore the live deployment of Ludus Cocktails App here https://luduscocktailsparty.netlify.app/
+The Ludus Cocktails App has been successfully deployed on Netlify, providing a seamless and accessible way for users to experience the application online.You can explore the live deployment of Ludus Cocktails App here https://ludus-project.vercel.app/

 Feel free to enjoy the application in action and discover a variety of cocktails right at your fingertips!
 Netlify's robust hosting platform ensures a reliable and responsive user experience.